-The Penn State School of Music is pleased to announce the 2013-14 Marian Garcia Piano Masterclass Competition and Teachers’ Workshop, with guests Robert McDonald of the Juilliard School and Curtis Institute, and Alvin Chow of Oberlin Conservatory.
-The two-day festival will take place October 25-26, 2013 at the School of Music on the University Park campus of Penn State.
+The Penn State School of Music hosted the 2013-14 Marian Garcia Piano Masterclass Competition and Teachers’ Workshop on October 25-26, 2013.
+Guests included Robert McDonald of the Juilliard School and Curtis Institute, and Alvin Chow of Oberlin Conservatory.

-Characterizing this year’s event is a unique format of masterclass competitions for high school students in the 11th and 12th grades.
-Multiple masterclasses will be offered by Robert McDonald and Alvin Chow, as well as members of the piano faculty at Penn State - Christopher Guzman, Timothy Shafer, and Steven Smith.
-Cash prizes will be awarded at the end of the festival for:
+Characterizing this year’s event was a unique format of masterclass competitions for high school students in the 11th and 12th grades.
+Multiple masterclasses were offered by Robert McDonald and Alvin Chow, as well as members of the piano faculty at Penn State - Christopher Guzman, Timothy Shafer, and Steven Smith.
+Cash prizes were awarded at the end of the festival for:

 - Outstanding Performance in a Masterclass